 Part 5.
 Navigate to the UI elements

-In this tutorial, we'll explore the various types of navigation between the elements of PyCharm's UI.
+In this tutorial, you will explore the various types of navigation between the elements of PyCharm's UI.

 Using the Switcher

 The Switcher works same as Alt+Tab/⌘+Tab and is an extremely efficient popup.

 To show this popup, press Ctrl+Tab - and keep holding Ctrl.
 As soon as you release the Control button, the Switcher disappears, leaving you with what you've just selected.